 Digging around, I began to suspect that P stood for Peter.
 Peter Wallage was a writer on cars and car maintenance and repair who had been a journalist for over 40 years.
-Now retired, he continues to write about his hobbies of photography, cameras and camera repair and has his own website where he chats about his interests.
+Now retired, he continues to write about his hobbies of photography, cameras and camera repair and has his own website (now closed) where he chats about his interests.
 I dropped him a line recently to ask about his contributions to comics and... well, you can read what he has to say for yourself.

 Peter was in the RAF for his national service in the late 1940s.
 He was married to photojournalist Valerie Wallage in 1954 and worked as a design draughtsman for Rolls-Royce.
 It was here that he began writing.